surendraguna/Complaint-Management-System/README.md

 # Complaint Management System

 ## Description
 The Complaint Management System is a web application designed to streamline the process of lodging, tracking, and managing complaints within an organization.
-This system enables users to register and submit complaints, which can then be reviewed and addressed by an administrator or relevant personnel.
+This system enables users to register and submit complaints, which can then be reviewed and addressed by relevant personnel.
 Built using PHP, CSS, JavaScript, and a MySQL database, it provides an organized and efficient way to resolve user issues.

 ## Table of Contents
 - [Installation](#installation)